Foreign direct investment in India: Government initiatives

 India was ranking 15th in the world in 2013 in term of FDI inflow, it rose up to 9th position in 2014 while in 2015 India became top destination for foreign direct investment.
 The Department for Promotion of Industry and Internal Trade and Invest India has developed the India Investment Grid (IIG) which provides a pan-India database of projects from Indian promoters for promoting and facilitating foreign investments.

 Coronavirus pandemic impact

 On 18 April 2020, the government of India passed an order that would protect Indian companies from FDI during the pandemic.
 All countries sharing a land border with India would now face scrutiny from the Ministry of Commerce and Industry before any FDIs.
 These changes were incorporated in the Consolidated FDI policy released on 28 October 2020.

 Sectors

-During 2014–16, India received most of its FDI from Mauritius, Singapore, Netherlands, Japan and the US.
+During 2014–16, India received most of its FDI from Mauritius, Singapore, Netherlands, Japan and the USA.